Skip to content

 ExpressLRS TX Module Options Tab

 • UART Inverted: Keep this enabled or checked if you're using your TX module on an OpenTX or EdgeTX Radio.
-The S.Port pin in External Module bays are inverted bidirectional pins.
+The S.Port pins in External Module bays are inverted bidirectional pins.

 • Fan Runtime (in seconds): This setting controls how long the fan on the TX Module will keep spinning even after the current Transmit Power of the module is already Lower than the Fan Threshold Lua Script setting.